The Countess of Monte Cristo (1948 film): Plot

-However, the director, Mr. Hansen, manages to insult the young women gravely, and they leave the studios in anger, taking one of the studio's fancy cars as their ride while still wearing the costumes from the production.
-They drive to the luxurious Hotel Trollheimen, and use the costumes to lure the management into thinking they really are a countess and her maid.
-On the outside they encounter army Lt.
-Paul Von Cram, who is so captivated by their appearance - especially Karen's - that he offers to carry their suitcases up to their hotel suite.
-Because of this the two women mistake Paul for a bellboy.
+The test is a disaster, and the girls leave the studios in anger, taking one of the studio's cars as well as costumes.
+They drive to the luxurious Hotel Trollheimen, and use the costumes to lure the management into thinking they really are a countess and her maid – despite having no money.
+They encounter Paul Von Cram, who is captivated by Karen.
+But she mistakes him for a hotel bellboy.